Eliot-Roxbergh/notes_pinephone/README.md

 ## Camera

 Photos works OK.
 Front camera is not very good and very yellow hue.
-Back camera is good if you compare to a phone from like 2012 (I would say it's maaybe better than Samsung S3 for instance), so it is acceptable perhaps (and flash works).
+Back camera is decent if you compare to a phone from like 2012 (I would say it's on par with Samsung S3 for instance.
+It is better in bad lighting, but minus points for being hard to focus and no zoom, also the photo is slightly bigger than the camera app lets on), so it is acceptable perhaps (and the flash works).
 However, AFAIK taking videos is not supported!!

 Signal-desktop did not find the camera at all (but it seems like camera starts focus considering the sound? idk).